MattRice12/Web-Design-Practice/concepts/Accessibility.md

 	3. Be Mindful of Colors for Action Items
 	4. Let Desktop Users Browse Your Mobile Site
 	5. Use Keyboard Shortcuts to Aid Navigation

-# Audibly impaired:
-	1) VoiceOver when clicking on an option (be descriptive — "Play First Episode" rather than "Play")